Ayfri/Kore/README.md

 }
 ```

 Then create a `Main.kt` file and start writing your datapacks.
-See the [documentation](https://kore.ayfri.com/docs/home) for more information, including the [Commands guide](https://kore.ayfri.com/docs/commands/commands) for all available commands.
+See the [documentation](https://kore.ayfri.com/docs/home)
+for more information, including the [Commands guide](https://kore.ayfri.com/docs/commands/commands) for all available
+commands and the [NBTs guide](https://kore.ayfri.com/docs/concepts/nbts) for the shared NBT builder DSL.

 ## Installable Modules